-Public participation is at the heart of our strategy as it involves empowering our communities.
+Public participation is at the heart of our strategy as it involves empowering, educating and training our communities to optimally use local government mechanisms to improve the quality of their lives.
+Public engagements through public meetings, events, awareness campaigns, radio segments and imbizos allow the public to interact directly with the municipality to address and resolve queries and conflicts firsthand.
+It is also an opportunity to develop public perception through word-of-mouth mechanisms.
 Public participation is achieved through the co-ordination of our Speaker of Council, the public participation officer and the ward committee members.